Buddhist Uprising: Military threats by Kỳ and ongoing unrest

 Walt was caught between the two Vietnamese military factions.
 On April 9 the tension escalated.
 Pro-Struggle Movement ARVN Colonel Dam Quang Yeu ordered a convoy of infantry, tanks and artillery to proceed north from Hội An to Da Nang.
 The Americans finally waded into the dispute when Major General Wood B. Kyle, the commanding officer of the 3rd Marine Division, ordered the 9th Marine Regiment to block Route 1 and stop the convoy.
 A platoon from the 2nd Battalion 9th Marines, supported by two antitank vehicles, blocked a truck on the bridge outside the city and took up positions on the northern bank.
 A group of VNAF fighter planes flew overhead the rebel convoy, threatening to bomb them.
 Colonel Yeu responded by aiming 155mm howitzers at the Da Nang Air Base where Kỳ's forces were located.

-Walt dispatched Colonel John R. Chaisson to the standoff at the bridge.
+Walt dispatched Colonel John Chaisson to the standoff at the bridge.
 Chaisson warned Yeu not to raise the stakes any higher.
 To add weight to his arguments, a group of F-8E attack aircraft flew over the bridge with rockets and bombs.
 Walt further told his marines to aim 155mm and 8-inch guns at the rebel position.

 Yeu told Chaisson that he was a friend of the marines but that "he had come to fight the Saigon government troops who threatened the local people.
 He had come to lay down his own life if necessary."
 Yeu's men unpacked and fused their artillery shells.
 Chaisson warned Yeu that his rebels would be destroyed if they fired on his men, then returned to his helicopter and departed.
 Tensions eased over the next week.
 The Vietnamese marines returned to the capital and the I Corps forces resumed fighting against the communists.
 Thi publicly disassociated himself from the Buddhists.
 However, he remained in I Corps and was still regarded as a significant political influence.
 Kỳ later claimed to be unconcerned by the apparent challenge to his authority by protestors and the military in I Corps, claiming that they represent a small fraction of Vietnamese society.